0b01/rickyhan.com/_posts/2020-07-25-autobasstab-in-browser.md

 3. Set up frontend based on spleeter-web.
 4. All the expensive operations are run in WebWorker.

-Note the website version does not make use of spleeter for two reason:
+Note the website version does not make use of spleeter for two reasons:

 1. Spleeter uses stft operations that tfjs doesn't support
 2. Accuracy is similar to simply applying a lowpass filter